 The Gauss Map, $G(x) = (1/x) \mod{1}$, acts as a shift on the continued fraction of irrational numbers in the unit interval: $G([0 : a_1, a_2, ...]) = [0 : a_2, a_3, ...]$.
 For an irrational number $\alpha \in [0,1]$ the \emph{upper} Lyapunov exponent is defined as and we have the equivalent expressions (See, for instance \cite{Pollicott}, Eq.
 10.)
-The number $\lambda^{+}(\alpha)/2$ is an upper bound for the exponential growth rate of the sequence $q_n$, and that allows us to prove the following. \begin{prop} If an irrational number is of finite upper Lyapunov exponent then it satisfies the Brjuno condition. \end{prop} However, there are irrational numbers, such as $\alpha = [0: 1,2,3,4,5...]$, that satisfy the Brjuno condition and $\lambda^{+}(\alpha) = \infty$.
-There is also a relation between Lyapunov exponents and the summability of the sequence $a_n$, and this relation allows us to strengthen the previous result.